 Whole-grain rye crackers, sometimes called crispbreads, offer a low-fat, fiber-packed alternative to traditional crackers.
 Research suggests people who replace refined grains with whole grains tend to have less belly fat.
 Whole grains also provide a richer assortment of plant nutrients.
 This doesn't just apply to crackers.
 You can get the same benefits by switching to whole-grain breads, cereals, and pastas.

 A standout whole grain is bulgur wheat, the type found in tabouli.
-It's high in fiber and protein, but low in fat and calories.
+It's high in fiber and protein but low in fat and calories.
 That helps you fill up with a minimum of calories.
-Bonci adds that the rich taste makes it satisfying.
-"It's flavorful, so you don't need to add a lot of oil," she says.
-To turn this dish into a meal, she suggests adding beans and stirring in extra tomato, cucumber, and parsley.
+It also tastes great.
+To turn this dish into a meal, you could add beans and stir in extra tomato, cucumber, and parsley.